Ryan Walters threatens to sue Biden administration over trans athletes proposal

 People are also reading…

-Schools would still be allowed to implement eligibility rules that could restrict some athletes from participating.
-However, those restrictions could not directly target transgender athletes.
+However, schools would still be allowed to implement eligibility rules that could restrict some athletes from participating, as long as those restrictions did not directly target transgender athletes.

+Schools would "develop team eligibility criteria that serve important educational objectives, such as ensuring fairness in competition or preventing sports-related injury," a U.S. Department of Education fact sheet on the proposal says.
+"These criteria would have to account for the sport, level of competition, and grade or education level to which they apply."

-Walters called the rule a misguided and stupid attempt to push Democratic President Joe Biden's "radical agenda."
+Walters, a Republican, called the proposed federal rule a misguided and stupid attempt to push Democratic President Joe Biden's "radical agenda."

 "The Biden administration will stop at nothing to destroy our families and endanger girls in every school," Walters said in a news release.
 "This insanity stops here."